Pin Collecting by Pin Expert Tinker

 If you are an ebayer, I suggest starting there first .
 I type in lot of Disney pins and have purchased lots of authenic, tradeable Disney pins at $2.00 per pin .
 Watch for sellers that offer free shipping .

 Cast Members at all theme parks, resorts and cruises wear neck or hip lanyards .
-Hip lanyards arelanyard clipped to their waist belt and are not always visible .
+Hip lanyards are clipped to their waist belt and are not always visible .
 If you don’t see one, just ask .
 Cast Members have to trade pins that are only displayed on their lanyards.
 If pins are on their shirts or jackets , these are there personal pins and are not tradeable .
 Sometimes they are awarded pins for service.

 You are only allowed 2 trades per lanyard .
 You choose the pin you want and choose the pin to give back in return.
 If a cast member is wearing a green lanyard ( Walt Disney World ) or a teal lanyard (DisneyLand) this means that kids are the only guests that may trade with them.
 Ages 3 – 12